openhive-network/HAfAH/hivemind/tavern/bridge_api_patterns/list_communities/_readme.txt

   "query":"{title}",

-    optional, when given turns on filtering on given name/ part of name
+    optional, when given turns on filtering for given set of words - words are looked for in 'title' and 'about' fields

   "sort": "{order}",

-     optional, determines order of returned communities' default = "rank"
+    optional, determines order of returned communities, default = "rank"
     values:
       "rank" - communities with highest rank (trending) score first "new" - newest communities first
       "subs" - communities with largest number of subscribers first

-  "observer":"{account}",
+  "observer":"{account}"

-     optional (can be skipped or passed empty), when passed has to point to valid account used to hide show relation between account and community (subscribed, role and title)
+    optional (can be skipped or passed empty), when passed has to point to valid account used to show relation between account and community (subscribed, role and title)

 }